climatepolicyradar/website/src/routes/jobs/research-assistant.md

   an ad hoc basis with a range of tasks critical to scaling up our work and delivering major projects this year. "
 ---

-Contract | £20/hour, between 10-20 hrs a week | London-Hybrid
+Contract | £20/hour, minimum 10-hours a week | London-Hybrid

 ## A﻿bout us